Taj ul Masajid, the biggest mosque in India, that took over 100 years to build

 In the early 18th century CE, Bhopal was not much of a city, let alone the capital of a kingdom or a state.
 Even during Raja Bhoja time, Dhar was the capital, not Bhopal.
 The Bhopal state was founded by Dost Muhammed Khan, a Pasthun mercenary (his story is quite interesting too) in 1720 and was the first Nawab of Bhopal.
 Fast forward 100 years, when a history of sorts was written.
 From 1818 to 1926, over 100 years, Bhopal was ruled by women of the dynasty and were called Nawab Begum.
 The first one was Nawab Qudsia Begum.

-In 1844, at the age of 6 (yes….six), Sultan Nawab Shah Jahan Begum took over the reigns.
-However, in the first stint of 16 years her mother was making all the decisions and even afterwards for some years, because the British recognized her mother as the Nawab Begum.
+In 1844, at the age of 6 (yes….six), Sultan Nawab Shah Jahan Begum took over the reins.
+However, in the first stint of 16 years her mother was making all the decisions and even afterward for some years, because the British recognized her mother as the Nawab Begum.
 However, Shah Jahan Begum was already being groomed for the position of Nawab from a young age.
 In her second stint after her mother’s death, Shah Jahan Begum became the Nawab Begum at the age of 30, ruled for 33 years and probably this was the beginning of a golden period for Bhopal.
 I rather think that, intelligent as she was, she must have planned the Taj-ul-Masajid mosque as the biggest mosque in India even when her mother Sikandar Begum I was the ruler from 1860 to 1868.

 Nawab Shah Jahani era